Age of conversion

-"We cannot help speaking about what we have seen and heard"(Acts 4:20 — Peter and John to the Sanhedrin)
+"We cannot help speaking about what we have seen and heard"(Acts 4:20 — Peter and John to the Sanhedrin court)

-Half of the unchurched Americans surveyed by Gallup pollsters said they intend to return to active church participation some day.
+Half of the unchurched Americans surveyed by Gallup ( www.gallup.com ) said they intend to return to active church participation some day.
 Of that group, one in 5 said they would start back to church if someone would just talk to them about spiritual matters.

-So, how do you move a conversation to the level of talking with friends about a relationship with God and the assurance of salvation?
+So, how do you move a conversation from talking about sports, the weather, children, and news headlines to talking about a relationship with God and a redemptive, transformative relationship with Him?

-Look through this list and see how easy it is to test if a door is being opened for you to talk about spiritual things with:
+Look through this list.
+See how easy it cam be to test if there is an open door for you to talk about spiritual things with:

 Some of the questions will initiate conversations that could be labeled pre-evangelism.

-This list is not meant to be something you put on a piece of paper which you pull out of your pocket or purse as you start talking to someone.
-These are given to demonstrate the variety of ways that an opportunity can be given for people to talk with us on a deeper level.
+This list is not meant to be put on a piece of paper that you pull out of your pocket or purse as you start talking to someone.
+These questions are given to demonstrate the variety of ways that a door can be oepend for us to talk with friends and family members on a deeper level.